roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Auto Scaling/Auto scaling of nodes.md

 -   Why does the auto scaling component fail to add nodes after a scale-out event is triggered?

-    Check for the following issues:
+    Check whether the following situations exist:

-    -   Whether instance types that are configured for the scaling group meet the requested resources of pods.
+    -   The instance types in the scaling group cannot fulfill the resource request from pods.
 By default, system components are installed for each node.
-Therefore, the requested resources of pods on a node must be less than the resource capacity of the instance type of the node.
+Therefore, the requested pod resources must be less than the resource capacity of the instance type.
-    -   Whether you have performed authorization steps as described.
-You must perform the authorization for each cluster that is involved in the scale-out event.
+    -   The worker RAM role does not have the required permissions.
+You must configure RAM roles for each Kubernetes cluster that is involved in the scale-out activity.
 -   Why does the auto scaling component fail to remove nodes after a scale-in event is triggered?

-    Check for the following issues:
+    Check whether the following situations exist:

-    -   Whether the ratio of the requested resources to the resource capacity of each node is higher than the scale-in threshold.
+    -   The requested resource threshold of each pod is higher than the configured scale-in threshold.
-    -   Whether the pods in the kube-system namespace are running on nodes.
+    -   Pods that belong to the kube-system namespace are running on the node.
-    -   Whether the pods are configured with a forcible scheduling policy, which forbids these pods to be scheduled to other nodes.
+    -   A hard scheduling policy is configured to force the pods to run on the current node.
+Therefore, the pods cannot be scheduled to other nodes.
-    -   Whether the pods on the nodes are configured with a [PodDisruptionBudget](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#how-disruption-budgets-work) and the number of pods has reached the specified minimum value.
+    -   [PodDisruptionBudget](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#how-disruption-budgets-work) is set for the pods on the node and the minimum value of PodDisruptionBudget is reached.
-    For more frequently asked questions about the [auto scaling component](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md), visit the open source community.
+    For more information about FAQ, see [open source component](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md).

--   How does the system select from multiple scaling groups for a scale-out event?
+-   How does the system choose a scaling group for a scaling event?

-    When pods cannot be scheduled to nodes, the auto scaling component will simulate the scheduling of pods based on the configuration of the scaling group.
-The configuration includes the labels, taints, and instance specifications.
-If a scaling group that meets the requirements, this scaling group is selected for the scale-out event.
-If more than one scaling group meet the requirements, the system chooses the scaling group that has the fewest remaining resources after the simulation.
+    When pods cannot be scheduled to nodes, the auto scaling component simulates the scheduling of the pods based on the configurations of scaling groups.
+The configurations include labels, taints, and instance specifications.
+If a scaling group can simulate the scheduling of the pods, this scaling group is selected for the scale-out activity.
+If more than one scaling groups meet the requirements, the system selects the scaling group that has the fewest idle resources after simulation.

 **Related topics**